rolandpinter/modern_scientific_methods_in_physics/README.md

   - Step 2: build using the provided CMakeLists.txt file
 - Functionalities
   - The program generates N random float numbers in a given range and makes available the use of the following statistical analysis tools:
     - compute the mean of the data sequentially (using only STL algos) and parallel (using threads) and measure the execution times
+    - compute the deviation of the data sequentially (using only STL algos) and parallel (using threads) and measure the execution times